Cloud Functions for Firebase

-- When the event provider generates an event that matches the Cloud Function's conditions, the code is invoked.
+- When the event provider generates an event that matches the function's conditions, the code is invoked.

-- If the Cloud Function is busy handling many events, Google creates more instances to handle work faster.
-If the Cloud Function is idle, instances are cleaned up.
+- If the function is busy handling many events, Google creates more instances to handle work faster.
+If the function is idle, instances are cleaned up.

-- When the developer updates the Cloud Function by deploying updated code, all instances for the old version are cleaned up along with build artifacts in Artifact Registry, and replaced by new instances.
+- When the developer updates the function by deploying updated code, all instances for the old version are cleaned up along with build artifacts in Artifact Registry, and replaced by new instances.

-- When a developer deletes the Cloud Function, all instances are cleaned up, along with related build artifacts in Artifact Registry.
-The connection between the Cloud Function and the event provider is removed.
+- When a developer deletes the function, all instances are cleaned up, along with related build artifacts in Artifact Registry.
+The connection between the function and the event provider is removed.

 |Set up Cloud Functions||Install the Firebase CLI and initialize Cloud Functions in your Firebase project.|